HyperFeatureSelection/hyper-feature-selection/README.md

 # hyper-feature-section
-A Python Package to select optimal feature in Machine Learning Models
+A Python Package to select optimal feature selection in Machine Learning Models